 4 army personnel, including Major martyred in encounter with JeM terrorists in Pulwama, J&K

-Srinagar, Feb 18: Four soldiers, including a Major were martyred in an overnight encounter in Pulwama, Jammu and Kashmir.
-A civilian has also been killed.
+Srinagar, Feb 18: Four soldiers, including a Major were martyred in an overnight encounter at Pulwama, Jammu and Kashmir.
+A civilian has also been killed in the incident.
 The incident comes just days after the Pulwama attack in which 40 CRPF jawans were martyred.

 The terrorists opened fire on the forces after they were cornered in the Pinglan area.
 The firing has now stopped and search operations were carried out.
 Two terrorists of the Jaish-e-Mohammad are still trapped.